Seafood-Globalization-Lab/ARTIS-API/documentation/making_requests.md

 }
 ```

-If you wanted to get all common names for all the species / species groups in ARTIS:
+If you wanted to get all common names for all the species / species groups in ARTIS, you would send a request to the `/supplemental` endpoint with the following parameters:

 ```json
 {
     "table": "sciname",
     "variable": "common_name"
 }
 ```

+The final URL would be:
+`/supplemental/?table=sciname&variable=common_name`

 Here is a sample response:
 ```json